RevenueCat/revenuecat-docs/docs_source/📘 SDK Guides/migration-guides/android-native-6x-to-7x-migration.md

 This migration guide has detailed class, property, and method changes.

 See [Android Native - 5.x to 6.x Migration](https://www.revenuecat.com/docs/android-native-5x-to-6x-migration) for a
-more thorough explanation of the new Google subscription model announced with BillingClient 5 and how to take advantage of it in V6.
+more thorough explanation of the new Google subscription model announced with BillingClient 5 and how to take advantage of it.

 ### Class/interface changes